DinoHub-SubT/dsta_deploy/docs/catkin-basestation.md

 Assuming you have already setup all your basestation docker containers, follow the instructions below to setup the basestation catkin workspace.

-## 1. Access Docker Container (optional)
+## 1. Access Docker Container

+        # ssh into the remote Azure VM (if not already logged in).Change `azure.basestation` to the correct VM name
-**If you are not using docker containers, you may skip this step.**
+        # -- if you are not using Azure, you may skip this step.

-**If you are using an Azure VM, remember to ssh into the VM first.**
+        ssh azure.basestation

-        # enter the docker shell container on your local laptop host or Azure VM host#
+        # enter the docker shell container on your local laptop host or Azure VM host
-        #   -- its okay to ignore the error if you have not yet built the workspace: error is: 'bash: /home/developer/deploy_ws/devel/...: No such file or directory'
+        # -- if you are not using Docker, you may skip this step.
         docker-join.bash --name gui-shell

+        # its okay to ignore the following error if you have not yet built the workspace:
+        # -> 'bash: /home/developer/deploy_ws/devel/...: No such file or directory'

 ## 2. Build Common